jschuetzke/synthetic-spectra-benchmark/README.md

 ## External ressources

-The exact training, validatio, and test samples for the general and challenge benchmark, as well as the weights of the trained models, are available here: https://figshare.com/articles/dataset/Synthetic_spectra_challenging_dataset/22188433
+The exact training, validation, and test samples for the general and challenge benchmark, as well as the weights of the trained models, are available here: https://figshare.com/articles/dataset/Synthetic_spectra_challenging_dataset/22188433

 Documentation of the training runs can be found here: